THE TIMES BESTSELLER

 The debut adult novel by bestselling author Holly Bourne is a blisteringly funny, honest and moving exploration of love, friendship and navigating the emotional rollercoaster of your thirties.

-Everyone is raving about 2018's hottest book:
+Everyone is raving about this book!

 'Truly a f***ing good novel' EVENING STANDARD